-- How do we handle the case where a Bridge or Listener is out of Address Resources? - Or it can't handle the current address but it can support others - How are Stream Addresses going to be Allocated? - How will SRP Respond to changes in the network topology (eg., Spanning Tree change) and/or usable bandwidth (eg., wireless and/or Energy Efficient Ethernet)? - How will SRP Respond to changes in bandwidth request based on user requests (eg., when the user requests an increase in bandwidth)? - How will SRP know the link's speed so that 100 Mbit links do not use frame sizes greater than specified?
+- How do we handle the case where a Bridge or Listener is out of Address Resources? - Or it can't handle the current address but it can support others - How are Stream Addresses going to be Allocated? - How will SRP Respond to changes in the network topology (eg., Spanning Tree change) and/or usable bandwidth (eg., wireless and/or Energy Efficient Ethernet)? - How will SRP Respond to changes in bandwidth request based on user requests (eg., when the user requests an increase in bandwidth)? - Need to specify a sublayer interface in Qav to respond to T-Spec requests (e.g., is 802.1AE enabled,...)?